-Despite the numerous legal safeguards, checks and counters that the US’s financial system rely on, there is always another loophole exploited by scammers.
+Despite the numerous legal safeguards, checks, and counters that the US’s financial system rely on, there is always another loophole exploited by scammers.
 This is especially true due to the fluid political climate; as legislation changes, such as with this week’s repeal of Dodds-Frank regulation, so too do the products and terminology offered to people.
-For vulnerable people, and in particular seniors, this poses a unique challenge, as scammers seek to take advantage of confusion and lack of knowledge to make illicit cash. (more…)
+For vulnerable people, and in particular seniors, this poses a unique challenge, as scammers seek to take advantage of the confusion and lack of knowledge to make illicit cash. (more…)

 For many people, buying or selling a house is one of the most significant transactions of their life, and it stands to reason that you’d want to turn to a professional rather than navigating the process on your own.
 If you’re purchasing a new home or considering selling your house, your first inclination might be to enlist the help of a real estate agent.
 But while buying and selling agents can be a good option, you may be surprised to learn that a real estate attorney might actually be the best option.